The Connecticut Department of Public Health (DPH) recognizes the Connecticut HIV

 The CHPC receives planning and technical assistance from numerous DPH staff members affiliated with the TB, HIV, STD and Viral Hepatitis Section.
 Three units in particular deliver consistent and critical support for the CHPC: the HIV Prevention Unit; the Health Care and Support Services Unit, and the HIV/AIDS Surveillance Unit.

-Please scroll to the bottom of the page to download the CHPC Charter.
+Please scroll to the bottom of the page to download the CHPC Charter, last updated in 2017.

 The Membership & Awareness

-Committee (MAC) is a communications- and members-focused committee that leads CHPC efforts related to member recruitment, selection, and retention.
+Committee (MAC) is a communications- and members-focused committee that leads CHPC efforts related to member recruitment, member selection, member retention, new member on-boarding, and CHPC mentorship.
 MAC also coordinates marketing initiatives and general CHPC public

 The CHPC Charter is a regularly updated document identifying the CHPC’s purpose, structure, and bylaws.
 An ad hoc Charter Review Committee convenes on an annual basis to review the document and produce recommendations.
 Recommendations are approved by CHPC member vote.